wxyClark/wxyClark.note/Work/IT/NoSQL/MySQL/8-query.md

          FROM     my_distribute d
          WHERE    isdelete = 0
          AND      cusmanagercode = '1234567'
-         ORDER BY salecode limit 20)
+         ORDER BY salecode
+         LIMIT 20
+)
 SELECT    a.*,
           c.allocated
 FROM      a
-LEFT JOIN
+LEFT JOIN(
-          (
-                   SELECT   resourcesid， sum(ifnull(allocation, 0) * 12345) allocated
+         SELECT   resourcesid, sum(ifnull(allocation, 0) * 12345) allocated
-                   FROM     my_resources r,
+         FROM     my_resources r,  a
-                            a
          WHERE    r.resourcesid = a.resourcesid
-                   GROUP BY resourcesid) c
+         GROUP BY resourcesid
-ON        a.resourceid = c.resourcesid
+    ) c ON        a.resourceid = c.resourcesid
 ```